-Whether you are in the military or have purchased similar boots, there are ways you can keep them looking good and feeling comfortable.
+Whether you are in the military or have purchased similar suede boots, there are ways you can keep them looking good and feeling comfortable.

 How to Clean Inspection-Approved Combat Boots

-As soon as possible upon purchasing or being issued combat boots, buy a suede shoe cleaning kit.
+Step One: As soon as possible upon purchasing or being issued combat boots, buy a suede shoe cleaning kit.
 The nylon quarter panels are easy care but the suede areas can be difficult to keep looking nice without the care kit.
 Suede is created from the underside of the leather hide and has a napped, rough texture.
-While leather in combat boots is not finished as finely as your suede jacket or hat, it can still be a finicky finish that has to be cleaned correctly or it can be ruined to the point that it can not be restored.
+While leather in combat boots is not finished as finely as your suede jacket or hat, it can still be a finicky finish that has to be cleaned correctly or it can be ruined to the point that it cannot be restored.

-If you don't have access to a kit, use a soft cloth or a soft, nylon bristle brush for cleaning.
+If you don't have access to a kit, use a soft cloth or a soft, nylon bristle brush for daily cleaning.

 Do not apply commercial waterproofing products or shoe polish to these boots.
 It is important that the materials remain breathable for maximum comfort during wear.

 Daily cleaning is easy.
 Use the soft brush or a soft cloth to lightly brush off dust and dirt.
-In a pinch, you can even use a toothbrush!
-Actually, the toothbrush is handy for cleaning small areas around the eyelets and sole tread.
+In a pinch, you can even use an old toothbrush.
+Even with a full-size brush, the toothbrush is handy for cleaning small areas around the eyelets and sole tread.

-The boots are made from water resistant materials but can still become damp or wet due to perspiration or water entering over the top of the boot or through the eyelets.
-If the boots are wet, always allow them to air dry away from excessive heat including direct sunlight, hair dryers or heating vents.
+The boots are made from water-resistant materials but can still become damp or wet due to perspiration or water entering over the top of the boot or through the eyelets.
+If the boots are wet, always allow them to air dry away from excessive heat including direct sunlight, hair dryers, or heating vents.

 For scuff marks, there are suede erasers or suede stones that you can purchase.
 Use a light touch and rub back and forth a couple of times to remove the scuff.

 Do not scrub heavily or the nap will be removed and cannot be repaired.
 An art gum eraser can also remove scuffs and excessively rough areas on the suede.

-For oil stains, sprinkle the stained area with baking soda, corn starch, foot powder or baby powder to absorb the oil.
+For oil stains, sprinkle the stained area with baking soda, corn starch, foot powder, or baby powder to absorb the oil.
 Allow the powder to sit for at least thirty minutes and then brush away with the soft brush.
 Repeat if oil remains.

 While shoelaces can go into a washing machine, hand washing is easier and you are more likely to get both of them back.